DawidWesierski4/Media-Transport-Library/doc/design.md

 #### 5.4.1.
 Built-in PTP

-This project includes a built-in support for the PTP client protocol, which is also based on the hardware offload timesync feature.
+Generally the recommended configuration for ptp is to synchronize your system clock with ptp grandmaster and let the MTL library use the system time (this is enabled by default).
+But mtl also supports a built-in support for the PTP client protocol, which is also based on the hardware offload timesync feature.
 This combination allows for achieving a PTP time clock source with an accuracy of approximately 30ns.

 To enable this feature in the RxTxApp sample application, use the `--ptp` argument.
 The control for the built-in PTP feature is the `MTL_FLAG_PTP_ENABLE` flag in the `mtl_init_params` structure.